 Given that the cost of solar panels has fallen by around 6-8% every year since 2010, the cheapest way to increase your household’s supply of solar power is simply to buy more solar panels.
 Solar PV systems are easily scalable, so it’s not difficult to add extra panels, and you can always opt for high-efficiency modules.

 Fortunately, we can help you with the next step.
-To find out how much it will cost you to install new solar panels at home, simply pop your details in here, and our qualified installers will be in touch.
+To find out how much it will cost you to install new solar panels at home, simply pop your details in here, and our qualified installers will be in touch with free quotes.